 - List price is comparable

-Even Though The Newton® Mattress and The SafeSleep® Crib Mattress Share a Lot of Similarities, There Are Distinct Differences Parents Should Consider.
+Even Though The Newton® Mattress and The SafeSleep® Crib Mattress Share a Lot of Similarities, There Are Five Distinct Differences Parents Should Consider.

 Your baby spends more than 70% of their first year sleeping on their crib mattress.
 Infants sleep up to 18 hours a day.
 Consequently, selecting the right crib mattress for your baby is a very important decision.